Human Capital

 Since fiscal 2016, the Group has developed and continued a company-wide system to conduct risk assessments when new equipment, chemical substances, personnel or procedures are introduced or when 4M changes are made.
 These are conducted from a comprehensive perspective, including employee safety and health, fire and explosion accidents, and environmental impact.

 However, since the two explosions mentioned above occurred, the Group analyzed the situations, down to the root causes.
 As a result, the Group concluded that it was necessary to eliminate omissions in the identification of risks and their variables, and that strengthening risk assessment was the key to achieving this.
-In order to prevent major fires and explosions from ever occurring again within the Group, as a specific action, we are conducting a major review of the organizational structure for promoting risk assessment, implementation flow, implementation procedures, guidelines, forms, etc., with reference to the opinions of experts inside and outside the Group.
+In order to prevent major fires and explosions from ever occurring again within the Group, as a specific action, we substantially revised the Occupational Safety and Health Management Regulations in fiscal 2022 based on the opinions of experts inside and outside the Group.
+In the revision, we set for the system, responsibility, and authority for risk assessment such as that it be conducted by the relevant business division or affiliate.
+In addition, we established detailed risk assessment regulations to define the rules and procedures for conducting risk assessments.

 In fiscal 2017, the Konica Minolta Group adopted “Unsafety Marks” as a new safety management indicator tailored to Konica Minolta's business operations.
 It was created with reference to the best practices of leading manufacturers in terms of safety.
 Each accident including not only those causing absence from work but also those not causing absence from work, commuting accidents and even fires and explosions, is assigned a numerical value based on the type and severity.
 The values for all the accidents are then totaled to obtain a score for the safety level of a site.
 Low Unsafety Marks indicates a high level of safety.
 The purpose is to use this indicator to identify and analyze the causes of accidents, in order to help prevent accidents from occurring or reoccurring.